ceford/cefjdemos-data-jdm-help/articles/en/banners/banners-edit.md

 src="https://docs.joomla.org/images/9/90/Help-4x-Components-Banners-Banners-Edit-Publishing-Options-Tab-en.png"
 decoding="async" data-file-width="600" data-file-height="680"
 width="800" height="907"
-alt="Help-4x-Components-Banners-Banners-Edit-Publishing-Options-Tab-en.png" />
+alt="Banners edit banner publishing tab" />

 - **Start Publishing**.
 Date the Banner will publish and be available for website.
 Enter the date (time optional) in format *year-month-date hrs:min:sec* as '2013-01-07 14:10:00' or alternatively, use the modal 'pop up' window and select a date from the calendar.
 - **Finish Publishing**.
 Date the Banner will stop being published and will no longer be available for website.

-Enter the date (time optional) in format *year-month-date hrs:min:sec* as '2013-01-07 14:10:00' or alternatively, use the modal 'pop up' window and select a date from the calendar.
+Enter the date (time optional) in f ormat *year-month-date hrs:min:sec* as '2013-01-07 14:10:00' or alternatively, use the modal 'pop up' window and select a date from the calendar.
 - **Created Date**.
 Date the item(Article, Category, Weblink, etc.) was created.
 - **Created By**.
 Name of the Joomla User who created this item.
 This